wokidoo/SignalBus/README.md

 func _on_game_over():
     print("Game over!")
 ```
+## 🛑 Disclaimer
+**SignalBus** does not replace Godot’s built-in signal system.
+Most implementations do not require global signals.

 ## 📝 License
 This plugin is open-source and licensed under **MIT License**.
 Feel free to use, modify, and distribute it as needed.